-Choosing a Guitar Teacher
+Choosing A Good Guitar Teacher

 by Tom Hess

-Even though a lot of information is readily available, there exists a lot of incorrect, incomplete and otherwise bad information (this is especially true for a lot of information found on the internet!).
-You will need the aid of an excellent teacher to teach you how to fully understand and apply the correct information.
-You can save yourself a lot of unnecessary musical frustration and disappointment by studying with the good teacher.
+Even though a lot of information is readily available, there exists a lot of incorrect, incomplete and otherwise bad information.
+You will need the aid of an excellent guitar teacher to teach you how to fully understand and apply the correct information.
+You can save yourself a lot of unnecessary musical frustration and disappointment by studying with the good guitar teacher.
 Remember that text books, CD-ROMs, instructional videos and the internet cannot answer your specific questions.
 They cannot offer you advice on your guitar playing, song writing, ear training, etc. They cannot listen to your playing and point out any mistakes or flaws that may be present.
-Some text books are great and I have seen some pretty good CD-ROMs out there too, but you still need the aid of an excellent teacher to guide you through everything and to help you to develop your abilities and musicianship correctly and efficiently.
+Some text books are great and I have seen some pretty good CD-ROMs out there too, but you still need the aid of a good guitar teacher to guide you through everything and to help you to develop your abilities and musicianship correctly and efficiently.

 Here are some questions that you should ask any guitar teachers that you are considering to study with.
 I have also included my own comments for each question: